erelson/pogo_sj_stats/tl40data_v2/stat_max_notes.md

 Mega:
 (wrong 7-30:) https://pokemongo.fandom.com/wiki/Mega_Evolution#List_of_Mega-Evolved_Pok.C3.A9mon
-- This link is missing primal kyogre/groudon
+- This link is missing primal kyogre/groudon, so add 2
-- 39
+- 40